Ask Slashdot: How Would You Use Computers To Make Elections Better? - Slashdot

 I wouldn't (Score:2)

-Hackproof way to use computers in elections: (Score:2)
+Hackproof way to use computers in elections: (Score:3)

 Stack computers on top of one another until you have a surface tall enough to fill out a paper ballot.